scylladb/latte/README.md

 Text data can be loaded from files or resources with functions in the `fs` module:

+- `fs::read_split_lines_iter(path, delimiter, do_trim, skip_empty)` – returns an iterator
+  that reads a file line by line, splits each line using the given delimiter, trims each element (optional) and skips empty ones (optional).
 - `fs::read_to_string(file_path)` – returns file contents as a string
 - `fs::read_lines(file_path)` – reads file lines into a vector of strings
 - `fs::read_words(file_path)` – reads file words (split by non-alphabetic characters) into a vector of strings